RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 * **The status LEDs are working normally**.
 This indicates that the Red Pitaya board itself is good, but we are still having trouble connecting to the Red Pitaya web interface or :ref:`SSH <ssh>`.

-Before proceding with the steps below, please check if you can :ref:`connect to the board via the web interface <quickstart_connect>`.
+Before proceeding with the steps below, please check if you can :ref:`connect to the board via the web interface <quickstart_connect>`.
 If you cannot connect to the web interface, please follow the steps below to troubleshoot the network connection.

 At this point the most likely problem is a network connection issue.